isabella232/google-maps-polygon-center-approximation-blog/README.md

 ## Examples

 The following show two sample polygons where the centroid (blue) of the bounding box (shown as black outline) falls outside the polygon.
-The algotithn found the nearest point North, South, East or West and decided on a final placement where the red marker lies.
+The algotithm found the nearest point North, South, East or West and decided on a final placement where the red marker lies.

 ![demo1](demo1.png)